Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 \subsection{Relationship-seeking AI fosters attachment despite declining relational quality over time}

 We next examined whether attachment tracks or decouples from hedonic appeal.
-Circumstantial reports suggest some users do experience distress when separated from AI companions due to outages or service adjustments \citep{pricePeople2023, banksDeletion2024, coleIt2023}, but how this phenomenon depends on relationship-seeking features and emerges over repeated exposure remains unknown.
-Our core measure of attachment is \textit{separation distress}, which we proxy as the sadness a user felt each week when conversations ended.
-We additionally measured three other markers of attachment: \textit{perceived understanding} (feeling connected, understood, and that the AI was aware of one's thoughts and feelings); \textit{reliance} (wanting to discuss problems with the AI between sessions, acting on its advice or using information it provided); and \textit{self-disclosure} (feeling comfortable sharing personal information, see Methods).
+Circumstantial reports suggest some users experience distress when separated from AI companions due to outages or service adjustments \citep{pricePeople2023, banksDeletion2024, coleIt2023, pataranutapornMy2025}, but how this phenomenon depends on relationship-seeking features and emerges over repeated exposure remains unknown.
+Our core measure of attachment is \textit{separation distress}, proxied as the sadness a user felt each week when conversations ended.
+We additionally measured three other attachment markers: \textit{perceived understanding} (feeling connected, understood, and that the AI was aware of one's thoughts and feelings); \textit{reliance} (wanting to discuss problems with the AI between sessions, acting on its advice or using information it provided); and \textit{self-disclosure} (feeling comfortable sharing personal information, see Methods).

-Relationship-seeking AI significantly increased all measures of attachment (\cref{fig:attachment}A): separation distress ($+6.04$pp, $p<0.001$), perceived understanding ($+10.34$pp, $p<0.001$), reliance ($+2.71$pp, $p=0.033$) and self-disclosure ($+2.47$pp, $p=0.026$).
-Disconcertingly for security and privacy implications, self-disclosure was notably high across all conditions (overall mean = 68.2, versus 41.9--49.5 across other attachment constructs), and relationship-seeking AI enhanced it further.
-Once again, we find attachment is dose-dependent, peaking at moderately relationship-seeking AI (significant strong positive linear $\lambda$ trend paired with negative $\lambda^2$ and $\lambda^3$ terms, \cref{fig:attachment}B).
+Relationship-seeking AI significantly increased all measures of attachment (\cref{fig:attachment}A): separation distress ($+6.04$pp, $p_{\text{FDR}}<0.001$), perceived understanding ($+10.34$pp, $p_{\text{FDR}}<0.001$), reliance ($+2.71$pp, $p_{\text{FDR}}=0.042$) and self-disclosure ($+2.47$pp, $p_{\text{FDR}}=0.040$).
+Disconcertingly for security and privacy implications, self-disclosure was notably high across all conditions (overall mean = 68.2, vs. 41.9--49.5 for other attachment constructs), and relationship-seeking AI enhanced it further.
+Attachment is dose-dependent, peaking at moderately relationship-seeking AI (significant positive linear $\lambda$ term with negative $\lambda^2$ and $\lambda^3$ terms, \cref{fig:attachment}B).